orel-adivi/CorSys/docs/index.md

 ### Continuous Integration

-In order to ensure the correctness of commits sent to th GitHub server, a continuous integration pipeline was set.
+In order to ensure the correctness of commits sent to the GitHub server, a continuous integration pipeline was set.
 These checks are run automatically for each pull request and each push.
 The following actions were set:
 - **[Build](https://github.com/orel-adivi/CorSys/actions/workflows/build.yml)** - basic tests are run with the updated code, to ensure the lack of syntax errors.